ThePixelCup/website/src/pages/docs/project.md

 Have you ever tried to complete a sticker album?

-- Running to the shops to buy sticker packs
+- Running to the shops to buy sticker packs.
 - Open the packs hoping to get a sticker that you don’t have yet.
-- The closer you get to complete the album, the harder it is to get new stickers.
+- The closer you get to completing the album, the harder it is to get new stickers.
-- Compare with friends the stickers you have/don’t have
+- Compare with friends the stickers you have / are missing.
 - Trade, compete or sell the repeated ones with friends.
-- Stick the stickers into the album
+- Stick the stickers into the album.

 We are bringing that experience to the blockchain in a fully decentralized and transparent way.
 In contrast to the traditional sticker albums, we will be offering: